MicrosoftDocs/powerquery-docs/powerquery-docs/applied-steps.md

 To set a transformation for the new step, select the new step in the list and make the change to the data.
 It automatically links the transformation to the selected step.

-## Move step
+### Move step

-To move a step up one position in the list, right-click the step and select **Move up**.
+To move a step up one position in the list, right-click the step and select **Move before**.

 :::image type="content" source="media/applied-steps/applied-steps-move-up.png" alt-text="Screenshot of the step menu with Move up option emphasized.":::

-To move a step down one position in the list, right-click the step and select **Move down**.
+To move a step down one position in the list, right-click the step and select **Move after**.

 :::image type="content" source="media/applied-steps/applied-steps-move-down.png" alt-text="Screenshot of the step menu with the Move down option emphasized.":::